-- Federal & State Advocacy Trips: 70 executives and public officials – two D.C.
-Trips and one Sacramento trip.
+- Federal and State Advocacy Trips: Participation of 40 executives and public officials on the DC trips (Spring & Fall) and Sacramento trip.

-- Red Tape into Red Carpet (RT2RC): Innovative awards reception to honor government agencies who achieve meaningful reforms and high quality job creation services.
+- Red Tape into Red Carpet (RT2RC): Innovative awards reception to honor local governments that achieve meaningful reforms and high quality job creation services.

 - Prevention and Wellness: Continue to help employers start or improve wellness programs and offerings as a long term cost containment strategy.